Prevention of Corruption Act, 1988: Chapter IV: Investigation

 If a police officer not below the rank of an Inspector of Police is authorized by the State Government in this behalf by general or special order, he may investigate such offence without the order of a Metropolitan Magistrate or Magistrate of First class or make arrest therefor without a warrant.

 Provided further that an offence referred to sec 13.1.e shall not be investigated without the order of a police officer not below the rank of a Superintendent of Police.
-Any such investigation without the order of a SP or above rank will be dismissed see Umesh Kumar Choubey vs State of Madhya Pradesh.
+Any such investigation without the order of a SP or above rank will be dismissed.

 Amendment Act 2018

 As the Prevention of Corruption Act saw limited success in preventing corruption in Government departments and prosecuting and punishing public servants involved in corrupt practices, an amendment was enacted (Amendment Act) and brought into force on 26 July 2018.
 The Amendment Act attempted to bring the Prevention of Corruption Act in line with United Nations Convention against Corruption 2005, which was ratified by India in 2011.